 Waismann Method Treatment Focus

 Withdrawal symptoms from Opioid Use Disorder can lead to an array of medical complications.
-Therefore, detox treatment by a multi-board certified physician with over twenty years of experience congruent with Clare Waismann is pertinent in achieving a successful recovery.
+Therefore, a rapid detox treatment by a multi-board certified physician with over twenty years of experience congruent with Clare Waismann is pertinent in achieving a successful recovery.
 Waismann aims to heal, restore and ultimately transform lives affected by opioid use disorder through a highly individualized and effective treatment protocol.

 Waismann Treatment™ has consistently maintained superior detox results by delivering personalized medically assisted withdrawal management while concurrently emphasizing patient safety and comfort.
 Research demonstrates growing evidence for the effectiveness of medically managed detox treatment.
 Despite this, most addiction treatment facilities do not offer in-hospital medically assisted detoxification or individualized aftercare, specifically tailored to each patient.

 The Waismann method team offers a comprehensive, results-based treatment protocol for sustained recovery from opioids, along with their post-detox recovery treatment that addresses both the body and mind.
-As a result, the Waismann Method® team provides the safest, most comprehensive, and adequate medical opioid detox treatment available.
+As a result, the Waismann Method® team provides the safest, most comprehensive, and adequate medical detox available.

 Where are the Waismann Method Locations?

 Waismann Method can “only” be found in Southern California.
-Therefore, we have concentrated all our efforts and resources on one location where patients receive a team with unparalleled rapid detox experience, comprehensive medical care, and superior results.
+Therefore, we have concentrated all our efforts and resources on one location where patients receive a team with unparalleled rapid detoxification experience, comprehensive medical care, and superior results.

 - Key Substance Use and Mental Health Indicators in the United States